madeline-scyphers/Procyon-Wiki/docs/Factions/Scarlet Wolves.md

 ## Situation

 The Scarlet Wolves are contract killers specializing in hard targets.
 They have a reputation for delivering, minimizing collateral, and never taking bribes.
-They’ve taken a large contract from the [[Factions/Counters Guild|Factions/Counters Guild]] to kill a number of the [[Factions/Guild of Engineers|Factions/Guild of Engineers]]’ heads but need time to set up the hit.
+They’ve taken a large contract from the [Counters Guild](Factions/Counters%20Guild.md) to kill a number of the [Guild of Engineers](Factions/Guild%20of%20Engineers.md)’ heads but need time to set up the hit.

 ## Allies With